Recipes at Sound Food

 My daughters and I are part of the island chicken renaissance with the Easter Egger chicks we brought home from Bay Hay and Feed last year.
 Thanks to the formative weeks they spent living in our bathtub, our chicks have grown into friendly hens who have been moved by the ever-increasing daylight hours to gift us with an average of 5 blue-green and pinkish-brown eggs each day.

 We anticipated our eggy wealth all winter, but the reality of it still caught us a bit by surprise.
-We have eggs aplenty to pass over the fence to our neighbors, and we made it through the egg-intensive holiday of Passover without having to buy any extras; between the mandatory hard-boiled eggs and the kugels that call for a dozen eggs each, this was no small achievement for our backyard flock!
+We have eggs aplenty to pass over the fence to our neighbors, and we made it through the egg-intensive holiday of Passover without having to buy any extras; between the mandatory hard-boiled eggs and the kugels that call for a dozen eggs each, this was no small achievement for our ba

 We've also been harvesting our first greens of the year, mostly sorrel from our garden and nettles and cress from local marshy places.
 The other day we drove to Olympia for the signing of the Cottage Food Bill, and my daughter wanted nettle soup for lunch.
 I'm up for creative food packaging, but I'm skittish about soup as a car food for my preschooler.
 I needed something that would deliver the desired nettle flavor in a handheld form, so I thought I'd combine our surplus of eggs and greens into a frittata.
 We like our frittatas heavy on vegetables and relatively light on eggs, so they're more like a crustless pie than a custard with benefits.